NJDHTS/NJDHTS/chapter1/logging-in.md

 ##### Forgot your username or password?

 No problem!
-Just click the "Forgot Password" link below the large blue "Login" button.
-Enter your email address and click "Reset password".
+Just follow the instructions above and click the "Forgot Password" link below the large "Login" button.
+Then enter your email address and click "Reset password".

 ![](/assets/forgot_password4.png)

-A password reset email will be immediately sent to your email address from Numetric.
+A password reset email will be immediately sent to your email address from a sender called "Numetric".
 Follow the instructions in the email and you'll be back analyzing crashes in the CAT in no time.